MoshoodSO/Financial-Inclusion-among-Young-People/README.md

 ## 🙌 Credits

-Developed by [Shoyombo Moshood O.](https://linkedin.com/in/shoyombo-moshood-582003126/) as a project work for Data Analytics for Business course.
+Developed by [Shoyombo Moshood](https://linkedin.com/in/shoyombo-moshood-582003126/) as a project work for Data Analytics for Business course.